 Other days, I’d drag myself into town at snail-speed to meet friends for a chat.
 During weekends we’d go to the seaside, or watch some more films and go for a meal, but I had to give in.
 I was not my old physical self anymore.

 And that hurt badly.
 After all, didn’t I move to Ireland to study, travel around this little green gem of mine and go hillwalking and rock climbing?
 Now I couldn’t even climb a 16-step staircase.

 Severe fatigue became a daily, hourly and half-hourly battle.
 Neuropathic pains and side effects from my DMDs (disease modifying drugs) would keep me up at night.
 Worrying about my future started to set in.
 Will I ever be able to find a new boyfriend with my newly acquired medical status?
 Will I ever be able to have children?
 What about my life in Ireland?

 Lots of questions, but no answers.
 Not yet anyway.

 A year and a half later, I felt I had accepted MS in my life.
-When my brother had passed, I lost part of myself.
-Losing my only sibling while having to let go of my old self made my head spin.
-Certain friends were not helping by “suggesting” what my life, my future and my illness should look like, because they thought they knew better than I did.
-In the end, my real illness was no match for their imaginary medical degree, and I realized that friends like this was not something I needed anymore.
+When my brother passed away, I lost part of myself.
+Losing my only sibling while having to let go of my old self-made my head spin.
+Certain friends were not helping by “suggesting” what my life, my future and my illness should look like because they thought they knew better than I did.
+In the end, my real illness was no match for their imaginary medical degree, and I realized that friends like this were not something I needed any more.